dblasko/Productiv-Head-PTUT-IUT/README.md

 - [x] Data persistancy
 - [x] Announced functionnalities
 - [x] Polished UI
-- [ ] Fixing all bugs & issues
+- [x] Fixing all bugs & issues
 - [ ] Implementing optional, unplanned small features
-- [ ] Cleaning up the codebase
+- [x] Cleaning up the codebase
 - [ ] Merging the module into the Productiv'Head project

 ## Functionnalities

 ### Adding monthly habits

 As you can see, you can add habits to the monthly scrollable list.
-Those can be deleted, _will be editable and shareable in the future_.
+Those can be deleted, shared and _will be editable in the future_.

 <p align="center">
     <img src="./screenshots/adding_habit_empty.jpg" alt="adding_habit_empty" width="250"><img src="./screenshots/adding_habit_full.jpg" alt="adding_habit_full" width="250"><img src="./screenshots/habit_list.jpg" alt="habit_list" width="250">